duck00036/Deploy-image-processing-ML-model-on-aws-lambda-via-container/README.md

     output_filename = '/tmp/output.jpg'
     cv2.imwrite(output_filename, output)
 ```
-After image processing, upload the output image to the output s3 bucket .
+After image processing, upload the output image to the output s3 bucket.
 ```py
     # Upload the results to another S3 bucket
     result_bucket_name = os.getenv('OUTPUT_BUCKET', None)
     image_result_key = image_name + '.jpg'
     s3.upload_file(output_filename, result_bucket_name, image_result_key)
 ```
-(Environment variables will be defined later in the lambda function)
+Environment variables will be defined later in the lambda function.

 # Step 3 : Write the Dockerfile
 A Dockerfile is a text file that contains a set of instructions for building a Docker image.
 You will need to create a Dockerfile that includes instructions for installing any dependencies required by your application, copying the application code into the image, and setting up the environment.